Governance

 Consensus Church Governance

 Emmaus Abbey Church is governed by consensus.
 We have a Rectors council and a ministry board which oversees the administrative and finances of the church.
 Meaning, in our councils and parish, we seek God in all we due before making decisions.
-Parishes are a subdivision of our Midsouth Dioceses.
-For example, Emmaus Abbey Church is part of the Diocese of the Mid-South, overseer: Bishop David Epps.
-The Diocese is part of the Eastern Province of the International Communion of the Charismatic Episcopal Church (ICCEC).
-Dioceses, which are the fundamental unit of church administration and governance, combine administratively to form provinces, though church members are rarely aware of administrative divisions between their diocese and their national church.
+Parishes are a subdivision of our AOCC Dioceses.
+For example, Emmaus Abbey Church is part of the Diocese of Knoxville, overseer: Bishop Brett Travis.
+The Diocese is part of the Region of Southern Appalachia of the American Orthodox Catholic Church (AOCC-NA).
+Dioceses, which are the fundamental unit of church administration and governance, combine administratively though church members are rarely aware of administrative divisions between their diocese and their national church.

-The ICCEC has Six Provinces within the US and governed by our Patriarch Craig Bates of the Cathedral of Christ the King, Malverne, NY and International churches in Asia, Europe, West Africa, Brazil, Burundi, Colombia, Ghana, Haiti, India, Kenya, Philippines, Tanzania, Zimbabwe, Sudan, Congo, Carribean Islands and Central America.
+Regions: The AOCC has Six Regions within the US and governed by our Patriarch, Archbishop Roger Paul Willingham, of the Cathedral of St. Stephens, Constable, NY and oversees churches in South America, Brazil, Philippines, Caribbean Islands and Central America.

 The Patriarch’s Commission also presented the premise of Consensus Government:

-At the very center of the CECNA church are its bishops.
-Every CEC bishop has been consecrated by other bishops, who were in turn consecrated by other bishops.
-This process forms a chain that, according to legend, leads back to the 12 apostles, who were the first bishops.
-There is no historical proof of this, nor does our faith depend on it.
+At the very center of the AOCC-NA church are its bishops.
+Every AOCC bishop has been consecrated by other bishops, who were in turn consecrated by other bishops.
+This process forms a chain that, according to scripture, leads back to the 12 apostles, who were the first bishops.
+There is historical proof of this, and our faith depends on it.
 Historians have traced the succession of bishops back to the early 2nd century AD.

 The bishops are the spiritual successors of the Apostles, and the chain of consecration is called Apostolic Succession.
 The Greek word for Bishop is episkopos, which is the origin of the word “Episcopal”, and, for that matter, of the word “bishop”: in Latin it became “episcopus”, in Old English it was “biscop”, which came to be pronounced “bishop” and later spelled that way, too.

-The CECNA has Seven Bishops and in Foreign Countries Some Thirty Bishops & 1000 Congregations
+The AOCC-NA has Seven Bishops in North America and four in Foreign Countries with some100 Congregations.

 Ecumenical Relationship

-Ordained clergy in the International Communion of the Charismatic Episcopal Church may participate in worship services and ceremonies with members of other religious faiths and Christian denominations if they hold to the Scriptures and do not lean into political correctness.
+Ordained clergy in the American Orthodox Catholic Church may participate in worship services and ceremonies with members of other religious faiths and Christian denominations if they hold to the Scriptures and do not lean into political correctness.
 So many churches today think the Bible is irrelevant to social issues, big mistake!
-IE, same sex marriage and other issues we cannot eccumenically walk beside churches who violate scripture.
+IE, same sex marriage and other issues we cannot ecumenically walk beside churches who violate scripture.

-The ICCEC is an episcopal communion; meaning, its government is overseen by bishops.
+The AOCC-NA is an episcopal communion; meaning, its government is overseen by bishops.
 The word “Episcopal” is from the Greek word for Bishop in the New Testament: “Episkopos.”
 It is not intended to convey any other meaning except that.
-As stated above, The Charismatic Episcopal Church is not and has never been affiliated with the Episcopal Church USA or the Anglican Communion.
+As stated above, The American Orthodox Catholic Church is not and has never been affiliated with any other denomination since the break from the Greek/Russian Orthodox church in 1924.
+We hold to eastern orthodox theological principles, but we are not ethnically, culturally an Eastern Orthodox Church, we are an “American Orthodox Catholic Church.”
+Our mission is to bring the richness of the early churches sacramental, liturgical, evangelical, charismatic faith back into the lives of every American in these United States.
 We believe that a valid, apostolic episcopacy is not an option but rather an essential part of the New Testament definition of the Church.
-However, ICCEC bishops are not simply administrative overseers; they are chiefly pastoral.
+However, AOCC bishops are not simply administrative overseers; they are chiefly pastoral.

-Along with a governing episcopate, it is a founding principle of the ICCEC that government occurs by consensus under the direction of the Holy Spirit.
+Along with a governing episcopate, it is a founding principle of the AOCC that government occurs by consensus under the direction of the Holy Spirit.
 On the International level, the Patriarch’s Council and the International College of Archbishops confer on denominational matters chiefly through prayer; seeking the unity described in Acts 15 at the Council of Jerusalem.
-This same consensus process occurs within each international territory or national church, each province under the authority of its archbishop, each diocese under the authority of its bishop, and within each parish under the authority of its rector and his rector’s council.
-The denomination, as a whole, is governed by The Canon Law of the Charismatic Episcopal Church.
+This same consensus process occurs within each provincial territory or national church, each region under the authority of its archbishop, each diocese under the authority of its bishop, and within each parish under the authority of its rector and his rector’s council.
+The denomination, as a whole, is governed by The Canon Law of the American Orthodox Catholic Church.